thinhkhang97/Initial-Mobile-Project/README.md

 # Initial-Mobile-Project
-This is initial mobile project with react native, flow, eslint, prettier
+This is initial mobile project with react native, flow, eslint and prettier

 ## Installation